 Flavor Tip #1: Use an Infused Oil

-You may need to temporarily avoid onion and garlic, but you can still enjoy the flavor of these foods!
+You may need to temporarily avoid onion and garlic so as not to trigger your IBS, but you can still enjoy the flavor of these foods!
 How?
-Use a garlic or onion infused oil to get the flavor – sans FODMAPs!
-FODMAPs are not fat soluble, meaning they cannot leach into oil.
+Use a garlic or onion-infused oil to get the flavor – sans FODMAPs!
+FODMAPs are not fat-soluble, meaning they cannot leach into the oil.
 This allows you to flavor your oil with the infusion of garlic or onion without actually consuming the high FODMAP foods (or, specifically, without consuming the fructans in garlic and onion).
-You can check out Epicured’s previous blog post all about how to make your own garlic infused here.
+You can check out Epicured’s previous blog post all about how to make your own garlic-infused oil here.

 Flavor Tip #2: Add a Pop of Citrus

-Lemon juice is one of my favorite ways to add flavor to any dish – and it happens to be low FODMAP in a ½ cup serving!
-Squeeze fresh lemon juice over chicken or fish, use as a meat tenderizer (as the acid will work wonders), squeeze over your salad, add to a homemade salad dressing or marinade, or make your own low FODMAP, gluten free lemon pasta.
+Lemon juice is one of my favorite ways to add flavor to a dish or sauce – and it happens to be low FODMAP in a ½ cup serving!
+Squeeze fresh lemon juice over chicken or fish, use it as a meat tenderizer (as the acid will work wonders), squeeze over your salad, add to a homemade salad dressing, sauce, or marinade, or make your own low FODMAP, gluten-free lemon pasta sauce.
 Lemon is such a refreshing, tasty flavor addition and it’s perfect for this time of year!

 Flavor Tip #3: Make Your Own Dressing or Marinade

-I find that dietary restrictions can help me to get more creative in the kitchen!
-Since many store-bought salad dressings and marinades contain high FODMAP ingredients such as onion, garlic, honey, molasses, high fructose corn syrup, milk and others, I prefer to make my own options to use at home.
+I find that dietary restrictions due to IBS can help me to get more creative in the kitchen!
+Since many store-bought salad dressings and marinades contain high FODMAP ingredients such as onion, garlic, honey, molasses, high fructose corn syrup, milk, and others, I prefer to make my own options to use at home.

-For a simple salad dressing, you can mix together olive oil, lemon juice, salt and pepper.
-You can also add more flavor by adding mustard, 1 tablespoon tahini or vinegar, plus additional low FODMAP herbs and spices, like oregano, paprika or basil.
+For a simple salad dressing, you can mix olive oil, lemon juice, salt, and pepper.
+You can also add more flavor by adding mustard, 1 tablespoon tahini, or vinegar, plus additional low FODMAP herbs and spices, like oregano, paprika, rosemary, thyme, or basil.